Positions

 Faculty Positions

-The Department of Mathematics and Computer Science at Indiana State University invites applications for a tenure-track position in Computer Science at the rank of Assistant Professor starting in August 2023.
+The Department of Computer Science at Indiana State University invites applications for at least one tenure-track position in Computer Science at the rank of Assistant Professor starting in August 2024.
 We encourage candidates who are from groups that are underrepresented in Computer Science to apply.

-Applicants are expected to have a strong interest in teaching and research and must hold a Ph.D. in Computer Science or a related area by August 2023.
+Applicants are expected to have a strong interest in research and teaching and must hold a Ph.D. in Computer Science or a related area by August 2024.
 The standard teaching/research load for assistant professors at Indiana State is equivalent to twelve credit hours per semester.
 Faculty are expected to teach undergraduate and graduate courses, contribute to the academic well-being of the department and university, and continue their research program.
+Currently the CS and Math are together in the department of Math and Computer Science.
+However, the CS division is joining the department of engineering at the Technology college where the CS faculties will be able to supervise PhD students.

-We encourage applicants with expertise in all areas of Computer Science, with a preference for those with expertise to either fill areas of need (Systems, Artificial Intelligence and Machine Learning, Database and Data Science) or complement existing strengths (Theory, Bioinformatics).
+We encourage applicants with expertise in all areas of Computer Science, with a preference for those with expertise to either fill areas of need (Systems, Database and Data Science) or complement existing strengths (Theory, Machine learning, Bioinformatics).

 The Computer Science programs include the CS BS (concentrations – information science, computing science, data science), CS MS (concentrations – academic, bioinformatics, data science, professional), CS minor, CS teaching minor, and certificate in applied CS.
 Computer Science faculty have a history of collaborating on research and teaching with ISU faculty and Ph.D. students in biology, physics, geography, technology, mathematics, and other areas.
-With the rollout of new programs and potential retirements in the future, the person who fills this position stands to have a significant influence on the future directions of the department and Computer Science programs.
 Student activities currently supported by the department include paid summer research with faculty, participation in the ICPC intercollegiate programming contest, and an active student chapter of the ACM.
 In addition to our degrees in Computer Science, the Department also offers BS/BA degrees in Mathematics and Mathematics Education and MS and MA degrees in Mathematics.

 Indiana State University is an Equal Opportunity Employer and conducts its recruitment and hiring based solely upon job-related qualifications, without regard to race, color, religion, age, sex, national origin, sexual orientation, disability, veteran status or citizenship status.
 The College of Arts and Sciences welcomes all faculty, staff, and students, regardless of identity or affiliation.
+The College of Arts and Sciences welcomes all faculty, staff, and students, regardless of identity or affiliation.
 The College values the contribution of all individuals in the execution of its primary mission, which is to educate undergraduate and graduate students.
 To that end, we will strive to attract representative staff and faculty.
 The College will actively support endeavors that embrace and explore human differences and global awareness.
 View the diversity plan at https://www.indstate.edu/cas/diversity-plan

 Terre Haute has received the "Indiana Community of the Year" award from the state's s Chamber of Commerce.
 Our city has a college summer league baseball team, Children's Museum, and new downtown Barnes and Noble bookstore.
 Between June and October, the farmers' market offers a great selection of local and organic produce.
 We are a regional hub for commerce, arts and cultural events, and specialized services such as medical care.
 There is a historic and charming downtown on the campus' doorstep.
 The community feeling and affordability of Terre Haute as well as its central location contributes to the quality of life you will experience here.